Written by Jessica Chase

 Neonicotinoids is a huge mouthful of a word to say, it even sounds gross... and it is.
 This is a common insecticide used on many plants in the big-box stores.
 Neonic attacks the nervous system of the insects, the goal to target the problematic insects such as aphids.
 Unfortunately, this pesticide attacks much more than the undesired bugs!
 It has already been banned in Europe and has been blamed for the bee colony collapses in the U.S. The problem is that this pesticide is absorbed by the roots of the plant and lives in the tissues, eventually living in the nectar and pollen.
 The nemonic is not choosy on its victims, the bees and butterflies also fall victim to the pesticide.
 Researchers are finding links to autism and the use of this pesticide.
 (To learn more about neonicotinoids click here).
 Sadly, there aren't as many regulations on the use of chemicals on plant starts and flowers, since they aren't considered "consumables," (even that tomato plant that's destined to become bruschetta!).
 Most of the chemicals remain in the plants tissues, and eventually into your home.
 Fortunately, some of the bigger retailers are encouraging their plant start providers to use more eco-friendly and pollinator safe alternatives to the neonic (thank you Costco!).
 Overall, the best way to guarantee the safety and health of your garden is to start your garden from seed.

 If you're not interested in starting plants from seed, getting to know your local growers/nurseries is a great way to source some plants that are sustainably grown and are healthy.
-Through social media and Craigslist, it has become easier than ever to find and purchase from local growers.
-A little more effort but worth it in the end.
+If your in Northern Nevada, hit me up come spring!
+I usually have quite the fun varieties of plants for sell, including sweet peas!
+The hunt for sustainably grown transplants are a little more effort but worth it in the end.

 For those that have the desire to start some plants from seed, here are some basics to get you started.
 The best advice I've come across is to "think like a seed."
 Research the plant you want to grow.
 When does it germinate?
 When does the plant bloom/fruit?
 Where does it grow?
 What temperature does it like?
 Soil?
 Understanding the seed and the plant helps us to create the right environment for germination and growing of that seed.